Heat fluctuations in a harmonic chain of active particles: Detailed derivation of Eq.

 $U(\tau)$ has average zero and correlation

 for Fourier-space noise correlations

 A Gaussian with zero mean and correlation~\eqref{corr-eqn} gives the reported steady-state distribution~\eqref{ss-eqn}.

-\section{Detailed derivation of Eq.~\eqref{av-E}}
+\section{Detailed derivation of Eq.~\eqref{z-u-u0}}

-In the section, we present the detailed derivation of Eq.~\eqref{av-E}, helpful for computing the characteristic function for the heat $Q_{\rm L}$ entering the leftmost particle from the left bath.
+Here we present the detailed derivation of Eq.~\eqref{z-u-u0}, helpful for computing the characteristic function for the heat $Q_{\rm L}$ entering the leftmost particle from the left bath.
 Fourier transforming~\eqref{FT-2} the RHS of $Q_{\rm L}$ in Eq.~\eqref{heat-eqn} gives

 Using Eq.~\eqref{Eq-FV}, we can write the Fourier-space velocity of the leftmost particle as

 for

 Similarly, replacing $\omega_n$ in Eq.~\eqref{v1-eqn} by $-\omega_n$,